-A familiar face will continue forging the path to unprecedented success for Jacksonville University women's basketball as Darnell Haney was elevated to head coach following a nation-wide search, as announced Tuesday afternoon by JU Athletic Director Alex Ricker-Gilbert.
+A familiar face will continue forging the path to unprecedented success for Jacksonville University women's basketball as Darnell Haney was elevated to head coach following a nation-wide search on April 10, 2018.

 "The Jacksonville University Athletic Department is ecstatic to announce the hiring of Darnell Haney as the next head coach of our women's basketball program," expressed Ricker-Gilbert.
 "We have spent the last six days conducting a national search that has included talking with candidates and representatives from California to Boston.
 It became crystal clear over the past 48 hours that we have the home run hire we need for our program already here at Jacksonville University.

 "Darnell has been an integral part of the most successful five-year run in program history.
 He is a man of the highest character and will be an incredible role model for our current and future student-athletes.
 Darnell and his family love Jacksonville, love our university, and love our young women.
 We are fortunate to have Darnell lead our program into the future."

 A staple on the Dolphin sidelines for the past five seasons, Haney served as associate head coach the last two seasons under former head coach Yolett McPhee-McCuin, who recently departed for the same role at Ole Miss.

 "Darnell being named the next head coach at Jacksonville not only makes sense but it is a smash hire," exclaimed McCuin.
 "Darnell is competent and ready to take over the helm at Jacksonville!
 He is a father, husband and a person of high character.
 I'm excited that he and his family can continue to plant seeds in a place that they love dearly!"